hdkw/socialspeed/README.md

 The generalized speed of Sharon is thus: 200km / (4h trip duration + 2h time spent to pay for the trip) = 33km/h

-If Sharon prefers to use the train that takes 4 hours for the same distance.
-Her speed is slower at 40km/h but the ticket only costs 15usd.
-She only has to work 45 minutes to afford the ticket.
+If Sharon prefers to use the train that takes 4 and a half hours for the same distance.
+Her speed is slower at 44km/h but the ticket only costs 10usd.
+She only has to work 30 minutes to afford the ticket.
-Her generalized speed with the train is consequently: 200km / (5h trip dureation + 45min time spent to pay for the trip) =
+Her generalized speed with the train is consequently: 200km / (4.5h trip duration + 30min time spent to pay for the trip) = 40km/h

+In this example one can see that although the trip itself is shorter with the car, taking the train is faster for Sharon if she thinks about the total amount of time she dedicates to transportation (which include earning money to finance the trip).